3 min readValuation & Financials

 How the Operating Business Is Valued

-The business is valued based on its earnings, specifically SDE or EBITDA, multiplied by a market multiple.
-We've discussed this in detail in a prior post if helpful to reference it.
+The business is valued on its earnings — specifically seller's discretionary earnings or EBITDA — multiplied by a market multiple.

-The SBA 7(a) loan, which most small business buyers use, is designed for business acquisition, not real estate.
+The SBA 7(a) loan, which most small business buyers use, is designed for business acquisition.
 The loan amount is based on what the business can service from its cash flow.

-Real estate is valued based on comparable sales, cap rate analysis if there's an established lease, or a formal appraisal.
+The property is valued on comparable sales, cap-rate analysis if there's an established lease, or a formal appraisal.

-If a buyer wants to purchase both, they typically use two separate financing structures --- an SBA loan for the business and a commercial mortgage (or seller financing) for the property.
-These are usually two different lenders with two different approval processes.
+A buyer who wants both typically uses two separate financing structures — an SBA loan for the business and a commercial mortgage (or seller financing) for the property.
+Often that means two different lenders with two different approval processes.

 Why This Matters to Sellers

-A lot of venue owners who own their building assume they're selling one thing at one price. **They're often selling two things, and buyers will evaluate them independently.**
+A lot of owners who hold their building assume they're selling one thing at one price.
+They're usually selling two things, and buyers will evaluate them independently.

-The buyer who can finance the business may not be able to acquire the real estate simultaneously.
-[Some will want to lease first with an option to purchase.]{.underline} Some will bring in a separate partner for the property piece.
+The buyer who can finance the business may not be able to acquire the real estate at the same time.
+Some will want to lease first with an option to purchase.
+Some will bring in a separate partner for the property piece.

 How We Think About It

 At Stonecrest, we typically structure acquisitions around the operating business, with a long-term lease on the real estate.
-It's the model that works with our financing approach and keeps the transaction clean.
+It fits our financing approach and keeps the transaction clean.

 That said, every deal is different.
-The key is having this conversation explicitly and early --- before you're 60 days into a process with different assumptions.
+The key is having this conversation explicitly and early — before you're 60 days into a process with mismatched assumptions.